AlvinJoby/bank-nifty-covid/readme.md

 ## Overview

-This project analyzes how the NIFTY Bank index behaved before, during, and after the COVID-19 period.
+This project analyzes how the NIFTY Bank index behaved across three distinct periods surrounding COVID-19.

-The data is divided into three phases to understand how market behavior changed over time:
+The dataset is segmented into phases to observe how market behavior changed under different conditions:

-* Pre-COVID
+* Pre-COVID (baseline)
-* COVID Phase
+* COVID phase (shock period)
-* Post-COVID
+* Post-COVID (recovery)

 ---